schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Right-hand Whereabouts

-A wistful producer stops at a opaque corridor.
+A wistful producer stops at an opaque corridor.

 ## Reader